hden/node-serf/README.md

 #### serf.stream(body[, callback]) [(ref)](https://github.com/hashicorp/serf/blob/master/website/source/docs/agent/rpc.html.markdown#stream)

-Returns an event emitter than can be handled with `'listen'`, `'data'`, `'error'`  and `'stop'` listeners.
+Returns an event emitter that can be handled with `'listen'`, `'data'`, `'error'`  and `'stop'` listeners.
 This is *not* a node.js Stream, so it cannot be piped, paused, etc. Messages are not buffered, so messages will be dropped if listeners are not attached.